Alexander-Nnaji/HR-Analysis/README.md

  - Derived Fields: Tenure was calculated from job start dates; age groups were created for comparison.

-   -Outlier Detection: Salary outliers were flagged using the IQR method for further review.

 -The final dataset was clean, consistent, and ready for analysis.

 ## Exploratory data analysis